austinhuang0131/joinmatrix/guide/features.md

 #### Attachments

 You can upload files onto messages.
-The size limit varies by the homeserver you're on, but it should be *at least* 10~20 MB.
+The size limit varies by the homeserver you're on, but most homeservers have it between 50 and 100 MB.
 There are no restrictions for file types, allowing some apps to offer the ability to record and send voice messages.

 All files you upload onto Matrix are assigned an [MXC URI](https://spec.matrix.org/v1.1/client-server-api/#matrix-content-mxc-uris), which you can use for referencing to the same file.
 The MXC URI can be retrieved with the following steps: